 Welder for roll cages – Frequently asked questions

-Welding a roll cage is a difficult project to carry out, and if you have to ask this questions, you probably should outsource this job to a professional.
-However once you master nothing the pipe for the cage, rest of the process is not as difficult if you are a certified welder.
+Welding a roll cage is a difficult project to carry out, and if you have to ask this question, you probably should outsource this job to a professional.
+However, once you master nothing the pipe for the cage, the rest of the process is not as difficult if you are a certified welder.

 Not all the roll cages have to be welder with TIG.
 In some cases even clamps can be used as an alternative.
 When it comes to welding roll cages, depending on the racing class you are participating, it is also possible to use MIG welding.
 For current rules, check out NHRA rule book.